spiritedtechie/data-platform-projects/README.md

 ### New Debezium connector

-Define a new config in the `debezium` subdirectory,
+Define the config in the `debezium` subdirectory.
+Submits the config to debezium connect, to start the CDC sourcing and sinking.

 ```
 ./debezium/submit.sh <path to config>